iandennismiller/swandive/readme.md

 0. **Done**

-    Swandive is set up, so configure your clients and start using your new VPN.
+    Swandive is set up, so configure your clients and start using your new VPN!
 You can find the authentication (i.e. login) information in `swandive.ini`.
 For more information about authentication, read ["Authentication"](https://github.com/iandennismiller/swandive/blob/master/doc/authentication.md).

     To configure an OS X VPN client, read ["Configuring the OS X VPN Client"](https://github.com/iandennismiller/swandive/blob/master/doc/osx_config.md) (which is also useful for configuring an iPod/iPad/iPhone.)